Venafi/aws-private-ca-policy-venafi/README.md

     ```
 1. To view the policy retrieved from Venafi for the zone:
     ```bash
-    aws dynamodb get-item --table-name VenafiCertPolicy --key '{"PolicyID": {"S":"Default"}}'
+    aws dynamodb get-item --table-name VenafiCertPolicy --key '{"PolicyID": {"S":"zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzz"}}'
     ```

-    **NOTE**: This should return a JSON response with your policy, if this isn't return, confirm to make sure
+    **NOTE**: This should return a JSON response with your policy.
+If this isn't returned, check to make sure
-    you have your zone configure correctly.
+    you have your zone configured correctly.

 1. To get the URL of the API Gateway endpoint:
     ```bash